kevinpurdy/kevinpurdy.github.io/_posts/2020-11-11-home_assistant.markdown

 ## Get Started

 You might be asking yourself, "Is this one of those posts that's full of terminal commands?"
-You're not wrong to wonder, but it is not.
-You will download an image, write it to a micro SD card, load that card into a Raspberry Pi, boot it up, and then use a browser for everything
+It is not.
+You will download an image, write it to a micro SD card, load that card into a Raspberry Pi, boot it up, and then use a browser to control everything from that point on.

-The worst-case scenario is that you decide you don't like Home Assistant, and you're stuck with a leftover Raspberry Pi.
-If you're the type who would bother trying to set this kind of thing up, well, that's really not a punishment.
-"Oh, I'm so sorry," you might imagine me saying.
-"I tricked you into buying the world's coolest [video game emulator](https://www.raspberrypi.org/blog/retropie-for-raspberry-pi-4-video-game-emulation-on-our-fastest-ever-device/), network-wide [ad blocker and privacy tool](https://pi-hole.net/), [personal VPN](https://www.pcmag.com/how-to/how-to-create-a-vpn-server-with-raspberry-pi), and backup [personal computer](https://www.forbes.com/sites/barrycollins/2020/11/02/raspberry-pi-400-a-full-blown-computer-for-86/).
-Truly, please, I beg your forgiveness.""
+The worst-case scenario is that you decide that Home Assistant isn't worth it, so you're stuck with a leftover Raspberry Pi.
+Sorry, that's not really a punishment.
+Sorry that I tricked you into buying the world's coolest [video game emulator](https://www.raspberrypi.org/blog/retropie-for-raspberry-pi-4-video-game-emulation-on-our-fastest-ever-device/), network-wide [ad blocker and privacy tool](https://pi-hole.net/), [personal VPN](https://www.pcmag.com/how-to/how-to-create-a-vpn-server-with-raspberry-pi), and backup [personal computer](https://www.forbes.com/sites/barrycollins/2020/11/02/raspberry-pi-400-a-full-blown-computer-for-86/).
+Truly, I beg your forgiveness.

 Let's get into it.